 Additionally, Bossier’s industrial parks have seen continual interest over the years, however, 2018 proved to be one of the most active years of development.
 New manufacturing and service companies have located within the parks, and some have expanded their services.
 Ten acres are currently under development in Commerce Industrial Park by Cassity Jones, a lumber and building supply company with a presence in the Dallas Fort/Worth metro area and East Texas.
 The company brings with it 44 additional jobs in Bossier.

 The budding industries of cyber and IT continue to impact our local economic footprint in many ways.
 The new year brought news of CSRA being purchased by GDIT and had the local community concerned about the future of the nearly 1,100 jobs represented at the ITC.
 While GDIT’s commitment to the jobs at the Bossier ITC remains strong, the community is doing its part to invest in education partnerships that will support the future IT workforce.
 Higher education institutions are playing a big part in shaping the future of Bossier’s IT industry.
 Bossier Parish Community College (BPCC) and Louisiana Tech University serve as a great example of how strategic partnerships can benefit the community’s bottom line.
 With the opening of the STEM Building on the campus of BPCC, our region’s higher education institutions have increased access to opportunities for students pursuing IT degree pathways.
-Bossier City is also taking steps to support the advancement of the cyber industry in the community through the funding of the Louisiana Tech Research Institution building to be constructed in the National Cyber Research Park.
+There are also more online options for people wanting to get an IT degree – click here to find out more.
+By earning their degree through an online course, they reduce the cost of the degree and have more flexibility.
+On top of this, Bossier City is taking steps to support the advancement of the cyber industry in the community through the funding of the Louisiana Tech Research Institution building to be constructed in the National Cyber Research Park.

 Bossier is noted as a community that invests in itself, and as a result, the city and surrounding areas benefit from the smart growth strategies.
 Bossier’s ongoing infrastructure upgrades not only help to ease resident’s day to day travel, it also helps to spur commercial development.
 These efforts can be seen through the construction of a portion of Innovation Drive and the opening of Holmes Honda this year.
 Continued commercial and retail development in the area is expected for the future.
 Bossier’s East Bank District is another way the city has invested in itself and we have only just begun to see a return on investment as the area continues to take shape.
 The East Bank District Plaza opened this year with the Bossier Arts Council serving as the events manager for the area.
 Future events planned such as festivals and markets in the plaza area will help to bring foot traffic to existing businesses in the East Bank District.